gmp26/sources/resources/NA3_RT5_2/index.md

 <div id="hint4" class="collapse">
 We're almost there now.

 How can we involve $b$?
-We haven't used the assumption that $p$ divides $ab$.
+We haven't yet used the assumption that $p$ divides $ab$.
 How might we use that?
 </div>

 <button type="button" class="btn btn-action" data-toggle="collapse" data-target="#answer4">